nylander/GAAS/annotation/CheatSheet/sugar.md

 # The SUGAR format

 Sugar is **S**imple **U**n**G**apped **A**lignment **R**eport, which displays ungapped alignments one-per-line.
-The sugar line starts with the string "sugar:" for easy extraction from the output, and is followed by the the following 9 fields in the order below:
+The sugar line starts with the string "sugar:" for easy extraction from the output, and is followed by the following 9 fields in the order below:

 >1. query identifier
 >2. query start position